asujaykk/Road-segmentation-UNET-model/README.md

   Note: Please do not run the 'DA_module.py' on the data set twice, because the script will take the current image count in 'default/image_2' and then replicate it 70 times.
 So if you run 'DA_module.py' twice then the image will be expanded to '70*70' times.

   # 2. Model/algorithm selection.
-   Unet architecture is chosen for this task since the training cost for this model is less, and this model gave good benchmark over different data sets for different tasks.
+   U-Net architecture is chosen for this task since the training cost for this model is less, and this model gave good benchmark over different data sets for different tasks.
+For more information with respect to U-Net architecture please check this link https://paperswithcode.com/method/u-net.

    # 3. Framework to be used for model realization
    Initially the plan was to use pytorch library to realize the model.
 But since i already used pytorch library for image classification and speech recognition task, this time i thought to use keras and tensorflow so that i can explore these libraries in detail.
  The model realization is available in 'model.py' file.

    # 4.Train the model
+  Once you have the model architecture and data ready, then the next step is to train your model with the prepared data set and generate an optimized model.
+This trained model will be used for your future prediction.
+  Model training require rich hardwares for faster training, especially GPU's(graphical Processing Unit) with cuda cores.
+If your PC configuration is not great then you have to wait hours to get the result.
+  As a developer the best option would be to use online platform like kaggle notebook , google colab or AWS-EC2, because they provide best GPU backend support (Go for paid version if you need un-interrupted training for a long time with more RAM and GPU memory) and rich memory for processing complex models on huge data set.

-   I chose google colab to train the UNET model for (160 x 160) input size, and an augmented dataset of 7000 images.
-The training took around 20 minutes in colab with GPU (NVIDIA tesla k80 24gb gpu) backend support.
+   I chose google colab to train the U-Net model for (160 x 160) input size, and an augmented dataset of 7000 images.
 I chose 32 batch size and 15 epochs for faster training.
 The trained model was saved in my google drive for inferenecing.

+  ## Training time on different Machines.
+  1. Google colab with GPU (NVIDIA tesla k80 24gb gpu) backend support : 20 minute  (32 batch size , 15 epoch)
-   The same model was trained in my personal laptop (i3 processor with 4gb Ram) without GPU support and the training took almost 10 hours to complete for 4 batch size and 15 epochs.
+  2. Personal PC, i3 processor with 4gb Ram without GPU support :  23 hours (8 batch size , 15 epoch)
+  3. Personal PC, i7 processor with 16gb Ram with NVIDIA 6gb GPU support :  1.5 hours (32 batch size , 15 epoch)
+  4. Jetson nano developement board, ARM processor, 4gb Ram, GPU with 128 cuda cores :  15 hours (2 batch size , 15 epoch)

- You can use the script "model_train.py" for training the unet model over the data set that we created before.
+ You can use the script "model_train.py" for training the U-Net model over the data set that we created before.
  ~~~
     python3 model_train.py --input data_set/data_temp_folder/road_seg_kitti --output models/pretrained_models --batch 4 --epoch 15
  ~~~